PHP Code Execution

 In it, your programs will be located

-in files with the extension php
+in files with the extension php.
+These files

 are actually just regular